-For example, Arena’s all-in-one cloud product lifecycle and quality management solution is a product that can be configured — not customized— as far as modifying the workspace’s terms and names and workflows, etc.
+For example, Arena’s cloud product lifecycle management (PLM) and quality management system (QMS) solution is a product that can be easily configured without the need to do customization of coding.

-Here’s a four word answer that might surprise you: total cost of ownership.
+Here’s a four-word answer that might surprise you: total cost of ownership (TCO).

-Customers that crave customization forget to consider the total cost of ownership (TCO) of their on-premise investment, including: hardware, network, backup and development systems.
-The TCO includes the cost of human capital, such as project management, database, server, firewall, security, backup and help desk resources — not to mention the overtime pay for weekend work to install emergency hot fixes, hardware repairs, or security issues.
+Customers that crave customization forget to consider the total cost of ownership of their on-premise investment, including hardware, network, backup, and development systems.
+The TCO includes the cost of human capital, such as project management, database, server, firewall, security, backup, and help desk resources—not to mention the overtime pay for weekend work to install emergency hotfixes, hardware repairs, or security issues.

-According to Graphite Systems Director of Engineering Kevin Rowett, Arena’s all in one cloud-based SaaS solution removed 90% of product errors, saved an estimated $500,000 annually by removing costly on-premise IT management, and reduced time to market 25%.
-That’s not an anecdote — those are cold hard facts.
+According to Graphite Systems, Arena’s cloud-based solution eliminated 90% of product errors, saved an estimated $500,000 annually by removing costly on-premise IT management, and reduced time to market by 25%.

-On-premise solutions on the other hand, sell the concept that you can customize.
-And that’s great for certain companies.
-But what Arena found from talking to 20 former on-premise solution customers who replaced their on-premise PLM solutions with our cloud solution, was that only two had even attempted to customize and the ones that did were very unhappy because once they had customized the system, they were now locked into that version.
-And while improvements were made to the software, because of their customization efforts they were not able to benefit from other software upgrades.
+On-premise vendors, on the other hand, promote the idea that you can customize and code your application to give you everything you ever wanted.
+But, they failed to point out the high costs and impact that can lead you to a dead-end when it comes time to upgrade to the latest version of the software.
+Arena surveyed over 20 former on-premise solution customers that had replaced their on-premises PLM solutions with our cloud solution.
+Only two customers had attempted to customize their applications.
+And the ones that did were unhappy because once they had customized the system to the point where they were locked into that version and could no longer upgrade.
 If they wanted the new upgrade, they would have to rip out the old software and rebuild it from scratch with the new software.
-However, that was a very expensive proposition.

-On-premise concerns continue to bedevil customers who fear upgrades, updates and security breaches.
-Many companies that believe they want the ability to customize soon realize the very real additional time, energy and expense to make that happen for very little payoff.
+On-premises software models continue to plague customers who want to take advantage of upgrades while avoiding security and firewall issues.
+Many companies that believe they want the ability to customize soon realize the very real additional time, energy, and expense to make that happen for very little payoff.